Logic Apps Best Practices, Tips and Tricks: #1 Logic Apps Naming Convention (extended/revisited)

 • It also transfers knowledge between your team or organization: Sometimes Logic Apps are shared by different teams, developers, or departments, or you are a consultant creating Logic Apps for your clients.
 They also need to be aware of them.
 They also need to understand them.
 You may leave the project or the company in the future, and they will need to continue the work or make future changes.
 Having a proper naming convention and providing a good descriptive name is auto-documenting your processes.

-From the Logic App Instance Name perspective, this will change between Consumption and Standard.
-Just remember that both have similar but different name restrictions, which you can learn more about here: Logic App Consumption and Standard name have different size limits and restrictions.
+However, naming rules differ slightly between Consumption and Standard.
+Keep in mind that both models follow similar principles but enforce different size limits and restrictions.
+You can explore those differences in more detail here: Logic App Consumption and Standard name have different size limits and restrictions.

 Of course, all of the following properties on the name structure are optional.
 But here are some best practices and suggestions: